interuss/dss/monitoring/uss_qualifier/README.md

 ### Test steps

-1. A test step is a single low-level task that must be performed in order to accomplish its associated test case.
+1. A test step is a single task that must be performed in order to accomplish its associated test case.
    * Test steps are like scenes in the "play/act" of the test scenario/test case they are a part of.
 2. A given test step belongs to exactly one test case.
 3. A test step may have a list of checks associated with it.